Learning Contact Dynamics through Touching: Action-conditional Graph Neural Networks for Robotic Peg Insertion: EXPERIMENT

 For trajectory optimization, we employ the improved cross-entropy-method (iCEM)\cite{journals/corr/abs-2008-06389} for its efficiency with limited computational resources.
 Since the specifics of the MPC algorithm are not the focus of this work, agent parameters for both the learned and baseline models are empirically selected as listed in Table~\ref{tab:mpc_params}.
 We further examine the impact of domain-specific data by augmenting the training set with the data collected by the MPC agents described above.
 To this end, we introduce two additional models: the first, labeled as \textit{Act-FIGNet-F}, is fine-tuned from the pre-trained model using only domain data, while the second (\textit{Act-FIGNet-A}) is trained from scratch on the combined dataset.
 We evaluate each MPC agent over 40 task episodes (10 per tool shape), with each episode lasting up to 150 control steps.

-\paragraph{Results} As shown in Fig.~\ref{fig:success_rate_comparison}, the MPC agent using the learned model achieves an overall success rate of 70\%, and successfully inserts the peg halfway in 90\% of all trials, which is comparable to the 85\% success rate of the MJX baseline.
+\paragraph{Results} As shown in Fig.~\ref{fig:success_rate_comparison}, the MPC agent using the learned model achieves an overall success rate of 70\%, and successfully inserts the peg halfway in 90\% of all trials, which is comparable to the 85\% success rate of the ground truth model.
 Notably, for the unseen circle tool shape, our model still attains a high success rate of 70\%.
-The distance reward comparison shown in Fig.~\ref{fig:reward} indicates a faster convergence from the learned model, although the baseline exhibits lower variance.
-The two additional models yield only marginal improvements, and in some cases, e.g., with the triangle tool, even perform worse.
-This suggests that our model does not rely heavily on domain-specific data.
-In summary, our trained model demonstrates a strong generalization ability to novel geometries, i.e., novel tool and slot shapes, and robustness to action distribution shifts.
+The two additional models yield only marginal improvements, which suggests that our model does not rely heavily on domain-specific data.
+In summary, our trained model demonstrates a strong generalization ability to novel geometries, i.e., novel tool and slot shapes, and robustness to OOD actions.